DataONEorg/rdataone/cran-comments.md

       - API (4:40)
       - DataONE (4:27, 18:9, 18:53)
       - metadata (17:57, 21:34, 22:5)
-* This release fixes testing errors that had arisen due to the test web service that are accessed during testing being down.
+* This release fixes testing errors due to incompatibility with a new release of the testing software testthat v 1.0.2.
 These issues have been resolved, and all tests pass now, and example code runs correctly.

 ## Downstream dependencies